-- 5.1.1 Water level detector equipment should undergo type tests as specified below and satisfy the following criteria - The type tests are to be witnessed by a IRS Surveyor. - Type tests are to be carried out on a prototype or randomly selected item(s) which are representative of the manufactured item that is being type tested. - Results of the type tests are to be documented (type test reports) by the manufacturer and submitted for review by IRS Surveyor. - 5.1.2 Tests required for electrical components.
+- 5.1.1 The equipment is to be manufactured, tested, marked, installed, in accordance with IEC 60079-series, or other equivalent recognized international standard.
+Water level detector equipment should undergo type tests as specified below and satisfy the following criteria: - The type tests are to be witnessed by a IRS Surveyor. - Type tests are to be carried out on a prototype item(s) which is representative of the manufactured item that is being type tested. - Results of the type tests are to be documented (type test reports) by the manufacturer and submitted for review by IRS Surveyor. - 5.1.2 Tests required for electrical components.